canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 This is part of the [Charmed Kafka Tutorial](/t/charmed-kafka-tutorial-overview/10571).
 Please refer to this page for more information and the overview of the content.

 ## Relations
 Relations, or what Juju documentation [describes as Integration](https://juju.is/docs/sdk/integration), are the easiest way to create a user for Kafka in Charmed Kafka.
-Relations automatically create a username, password, and database for the desired user/application.
-As mentioned earlier in the [Access Kafka section](#access-kafka) it is a better practice to connect to Kafka via a specific user rather than the admin user.
+Relations automatically create a username, password, and topic for the desired user/application.

 ### Data Integrator Charm
 To start using the Kafka cluster, we will now relate our application to the [Data Integrator Charm](https://charmhub.io/data-integrator).
 This is a bare-bones charm that allows for central management of database users, providing support for different kinds of data platforms (e.g. MongoDB, MySQL, PostgreSQL, Kafka, OpenSearch, etc) with a consistent, opinionated and robust user experience.
 In order to deploy the Data Integrator Charm we can use the command `juju deploy` we have learned above: